micheleangioni/node-lessons/lessons/lesson13-ImageUploadWithAWS/readme.md

     [...]
     ```

-- Several tutorials which shows how to correctly integrate AWS'S3 service into a NodeJs application are available on the web.
+- Several tutorials which show how to correctly integrate AWS S3 service into a NodeJs application are available on the web.
     One that I find really well written is [Heroku's one](https://devcenter.heroku.com/articles/s3-upload-node), from which I've personally taken inspiration writing this lesson